GRAMMY Museum®’s Music Revolution Project®

 WHEN does the program take place?

-Project Tampa Bay will take place from July 9 to August 3, 2018 (various times each day).
-A formal student performance will take place on Friday, August 3 on a Ruth Eckerd Hall main stage for family, friends, and fans.
+Project Tampa Bay takes place from July to August (various times each day).
+A formal student performance will take place at the of the program on a Ruth Eckerd Hall stage for family, friends, and fans.
 Students must participate in all four weeks of the program.

 WHO should apply?